 Ok, I am careless and it’s been happening a few times on my trips now.
 I’ve been trying hard not to but oh god, some old habits don’t die!

-It was about 6:30 PM and I only have 1 hour left of daylight and the next morning, I need to ship my bike into Langkawi Island.
-My fear was that I’ve dropped the keys into the river in the cave and kicking my self for not bringing another set of keys which I thought about it before starting this tour!
+It was about 6:30 PM and I only have 1 hour left of daylight the next morning, I need to ship my bike to Langkawi Island.
+My fear was that I’d drop the keys into the river in the cave and kick myself for not bringing another set of keys which I thought about it before starting this tour!

 Travel Log

-This may not be the detailed routes that I’ve ridden as I often take a detour but it would give you an idea on the places I’ve explored.
+This may not be the detailed routes that I’ve ridden as I often take a detour but it would give you an idea of the places I’ve explored.

 Day 1